-We charge £209 per session, during which we aim to treat your tattoo twice.
+We charge £249 per session (for a standard tattoo) during which we aim to treat your tattoo twice.
 You can save money by choosing one of our multiple session pricing plans up front.
-We also offer NAAMA membership, which is cost-effective if you have an extra large or multiple tattoos.

 You should check with your insurer as to whether they will reimburse costs associated with tattoo removal.
 We do not accept insurance, though you might be able to arrange reimbursement or co-pay with your insurer directly.